SamoZ256/metal-air-docs/docs.md

 TODO: talk about the AIR functions having i1 argument at the end, while the Metal builtins don't have it.

 The standard library functions are usually templated, so there are many possible permutations of the same function.
 Therefore, this document will list the functions in a more general way and provide all possible template types.
+Many functions will have `<T.signedness>`, which means that if `T` is an integer, it will be either `s` or `u` depending on the signedness of the integer.
+Otherwise, it will be omitted (together with the `.` before it).

-Because the standard library is huge, it is broken down into several sections.
+Because the standard library is huge, this section is broken down into several sections.

 #### Atomic